nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/poki-setup.md

 If not, you will see an output that begins with `which: no psql in ...`.
 What follows is actually your entire `PATH` variable listed.

 What can we do?
 Add to our `PATH` variable!
-Depending on your OS and the version of PostgreSQL you installed, the path to `psql` may be diffferent.
+Depending on your OS and the version of PostgreSQL you installed, the path to `psql` will be different.

 On Windows (using Git Bash) it is usually `/c/Program Files/PostgreSQL/15/bin`.
 On macOS it is usually `/Library/PostgreSQL/15/bin`.